 As urban developments expand in Costa Rica, trees are cut down, and electrical wires are installed to supply power.
 This creates many gaps in the jungle canopy.
 Wild animals such as sloths, monkeys, anteaters, squirrels, birds, and reptiles are forced to use electrical cables as links in the urban jungle.

 Almost all of the electric lines are aerial and are constructed without insulation.
 Even though there are laws in Costa Rica that should serve to protect the environment, they are either ineffective or not properly enforced.

 According to KTSR, the leading causes of death of the endangered Squirrel monkeys in Manuel Antonio are electrocution by high-voltage wires while crossing roads and getting run over by cars.

 Creating a wildlife-friendly alternative to high-voltage wire crossings.
-Rope bridges are carefully positioned above the roads by local experts and the local hydroelectric company.
+Experts and the local hydroelectric company carefully positioned rope bridges above the roads.

 These bridges have been a critical life-saving feature of KTSR’s program.
 The Squirrel Monkey population has increased from 1200 to 3700 thanks to projects like these.

 With your support, we can help animals around the globe.
 Please donate now to support international wildlife conservation efforts.